JJJ/post-type-switcher/readme.txt

 It should not.
 This plugin only changes the 'post_type' property of a post.

 == Screenshots ==
+1. "Type" column in "Posts" screen.
+2. "Post Type" interface in "Quick Edit".
-1. "Post Type" interface in the post edit screen.
+3. "Post Type" interface in "Edit Post" screen.

 == Changelog ==